AnnaMariaLedwon/AnnaMariaLedwon/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I work as an Bioinformatics Engineer on a daily basis, but in my free time I create my first projects in Machine Learning and Data Science.
+In my free time I create my first projects in Machine Learning and Data Science.

 - 💻 Currently working, learning and growing my skillset in deep learning, competitive coding, data structures and algorithms.
 - 🤝 Open for collaborations in deep learning, analytics and data science.